swcarpentry/python-novice-inflammation/_episodes/01-numpy.md

 In Python, variable names:

+ - can include letters, digits, and underscores
- - must begin with a letter, and
+ - cannot start with a digit
  - are [case sensitive]({{ page.root }}/reference/#case-sensitive).

 This means that, for example: